 Local Land Services North West* is funding a round of herbicide trials on harrisia cactus near Goondiwindi.
 Conveniently located on the open TSR adjacent to Gunsynd Way, the (drive-through) trial site is just opposite the Boomi Rd turnoff.
 It’s open to the public for on-going viewing.
 Twenty one (21) different herbicide mixtures have been applied to a total of 60 plots, all signposted. (*LLS northern office located in Waggamba Square, Goondiwindi Qld)

 The first set of ten (10) mixtures was replicated Mar-Jun-Sep-Dec to determine optimum application times.
 Most of the other mixtures were also applied at 3-monthly intervals, but with an emphasis on more options for effective winter application (for use in between the main peak farming periods).

-Below, with kind permission of the LLS North West, are links to the three documents needed to follow the progress of these trials.
+Below, with kind permission from the Local Land Services North West, are links to the three documents needed to follow the progress of these trials.

 PREVIOUS HARRISIA TRIALS?

 Herbicide trials have been conducted in (NSW) Moree, Gwydir and Inverell Shires since 2008 – thanks to special funding received from the then Border Rivers Gwydir Catchment Management Authority (now Local Land Services) through the Australian Government Caring for Country scheme.